SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 #### Modifying Individual Settings

+Specific settings/target values can be modified for a whole Group.

-To modify specific settings for a group, access the individual setting tab in the `Edit Groups` window.
-For Management Groups, settings can be directly modified and saved here.
-For Exception Groups, Settings associated with the exception group can be directly modified here.
-Other settings can be added to the exception group and modified here as well using the `Add Settings` button.
-Settings can also be removed from the Exception set using the `Remove Selected Setting from Exception` button.
+For Management Groups, the Applied/Target Configuration Set can be directly modified and saved.

+For Exception Groups, Settings associated with the Exception Group (exceptions) can be directly modified and saved.
+Other settings can be added to the exception group and modified using the `Add Settings` button.
+Exception Settings can also be removed from the Exception Group using the `Remove Selected Setting from Exception` button.

 Management Group:
 <img src="../images/groupModifyIndividual.PNG" width="750">